MetPX/sarracenia/doc/Admin.rst

 Reports
 ~~~~~~~

-Now that data is flowing, we need to take a look at the flow of log messages, which essentially are used by each pump to tell
+Now that data is flowing, we need to take a look at the flow of report messages, which essentially are used by each pump to tell
 upstream that data has been downloaded. add the following line to ~sarra/.config/sarrra/default.conf::

   report_daemons